-Our estimators are very well-educated in tree health and are able to identify deficiencies that could be hazardous.
+While we can’t guarantee your tree won’t fall, our team of Arborists are well-educated in tree healthcare and risk assessment and are able to identify deficiencies that could be hazardous.
 If you have a tree you’re concerned about, we’ll come out and inspect it.
-During this time we look for symptoms of decay, weakly attached branches, cracks and splits, poor structure, saturated soils and root problems.
-We then can offer recommendations on either pruning or tree removal.
-If anything seems too complex, we also have an arborist on staff who can offer additional information needed to diagnose tree issues.
+During this time we look for signs of decay, weakly attached branches, cracks and splits, poor structure, saturated soils and root problems.
+It is important to remember that there is an ideal site location and landscape for almost every tree, unfortunately trees don’t always grow up in that ideal location.
+We then can offer recommendations on either structural pruning or tree removal.

 We pride ourselves on quality and efficiency.
 Our client’s happiness is our top priority and we strive to go above and beyond to communicate the entire process, whatever it may be.
 We do this so our clients know exactly what to expect and when to expect it.
 This way, they will be left with a result they’re happy with.

 We use ground protection when necessary and all our equipment is low ground pressure, allowing machines to drive over grass and landscaped areas unharmed.
 If we ever think there may be an issue with existing landscape or problems in lower lying, wetter areas we will communicate this to you and offer our insight as to how to avoid any problems.

 In almost all instances we will apply for your permit.
 Certain plantations prefer the homeowner to apply, but we will walk you through the process and answer any questions if you have them.